 The War of Art: Break Through the Blocks and Win Your Inner Creative Battles

 The War of Art is a self-help book of sorts for creatives of all stripes.
-This book focuses on the number one foe of any creative, resistance.
+This book focuses on the main obstacle or enemy of any creative, resistance.
 What is resistance?
 It’s the thing that causes writer’s block.
 It’s that fear you experience every time you stare at a blank page.
 Resistance is what causes that bad habit of procrastination, which prevents you from getting anything started or anything completed.

 An example Pressfield used was Adolf Hitler.
 When Hitler was younger, he attended university with the aspiration to become a painter.
 Pressfield believes Hitler never made it as a painter because resistance conquered him.
 It was easier for Hitler to start World War II than to confront a blank canvas.